2022–23 Summit League women's basketball season

-The 2022–23 Summit League women's basketball season began non-conference play on November 7, 2022.
+The United States 2022–23 Summit League women's basketball season began non-conference play on November 7, 2022.
 The conference schedule began on December 19, 2022.
 This will be the sixteenth season under the Summit League name and the 41st since the conference was established under its current charter as the Association of Mid-Continent Universities in 1982.

 The Summit League tournament took place from March 3–7, 2023.
 South Dakota State won the tournament after beating Omaha in the tournament final, and advanced to the NCAA tournament.
 Since the Jacks were the regular season winner as well, North Dakota State was automatically invited to participate in the 2023 Women's National Invitation Tournament.
 North Dakota received an invitation to play in the Women's Basketball Invitational.

 Pre-season

 Preseason watchlists

 Below is a table of notable preseason watch lists.